asmshkhaws/SALES_DATA_PYTHON/STAGE_3_Exploratory_Data_Analysis.md

 ## 3. GROUPBY
 ### Identify the top 3 product categories based on both order value and cost.
+* The groupby() method allows you to group your data and execute functions on these groups.
 ```
 median_order_value = final_df.groupby('category')['order_value_EUR'].median()
 median_order_value.sort_values(ascending = False)